TabsOverSpaces4/RealNFT---Seminar/README.md

-# Adshop
+# RealNFT

-A Project to bring the change we need in our society when it comes to the sentiment behind adopting animals.
+A Project to bring the change we need in our society when it comes to understanding NFT's and their real worth.